 Social media monitoring

-People don’t hold back on social media, so you need to track mention of and reaction to your brand across Facebook, Twitter, LinkedIn and Instagram to analyze the performance of your social messaging.
+People don’t hold back on social media, so you need to track mentions of and reactions to your brand across Facebook, Twitter, LinkedIn, and Instagram.
+Social data can be an important window into the performance of your social messaging.
 When you know what people are saying about your brand, you can respond rapidly and grow your social presence faster.
-The best tools have a single hub dashboard that monitors a brand’s social presence and can reveal insights such as:
+The best tools have a single hub dashboard that monitors a brand’s social presence, and can reveal insights such as:

 - Which social media platforms are growing your brand most (and least)